 Here you get a taste of what you can experience in 2 weeks in Vietnam.

 Hanoi - The capital of Vietnam

 Start in Hanoi, the capital of Vietnam, located in the northern part of Vietnam.

 It is an atmospheric metropolis that offers interesting contrasts between beautiful colonial buildings and historic temples.
 It all lies side by side with today's modern skyscrapers.

 There are great experiences waiting in the capital.

-First take a walk in the Temple of Literature, which is one of the few remaining examples of Vietnamese architecture, and which was also Vietnam's first university.
+First, take a walk in the Temple of Literature, one of the few remaining examples of Vietnamese architecture and which was also Vietnam's first university.
 Visit the Ho Chi Minh Complex, created to honor Vietnam's first president, Ho Chi Minh.

 Hanoi is also the place of origin for the Vietnamese dish Bún chả (a soup with, among other things, meatballs and a bowl of rice noodles), as well as the Vietnamese Egg Coffee.

-Continue southeast to Ha Long Bay, one of Vietnam's top attractions.
+Continue southeast to HaLong Bay, which is among Vietnam's top attractions.
 You can hardly visit Vietnam without also experiencing this amazing area.